AI4Bharat/Shoonya-Frontend/README.md

 # Shoonya Frontend
-An open source platform to annotate and label data at scale You can watch a demo of our tool - [Video](https://www.youtube.com/watch?v=N4PBSB2fQto)
+An open source platform to annotate and label data at scale.
+You can watch a demo of our tool - [Video](https://www.youtube.com/watch?v=N4PBSB2fQto)

 ## Pre-requisites